Middleman in S$760,000 bribery scheme involving Wildlife Reserves Singapore director gets jail

 He said that due to the scheme, other contractors were deprived of opportunities to be awarded jobs at WRS.

-Mr Chong pointed out that the accused had financially gained between S$20,000 to S$30,000 and had played a "substantial role" as an intermediary between WRS and Shin Yong Construction.
+Mr Chong pointed out that the accused had financially gained between S$20,000 and S$30,000, and had played a "substantial role" as an intermediary between WRS and Shin Yong Construction.

 Too's lawyer Tan Cheng Kiong said that the lengthy duration it took for the case to conclude had taken a toll on his client, who suffered from severe anxiety disorder.